What Is Heartworm?

 These antigens can be detected approximately 5 months after your pet has been bitten by an infected mosquito, but not before.

-Treatment for heartworm can be toxic and cause serious complications for your pet.
+Heartworm treatment can be toxic and cause serious complications for your pet.

 Treatment for heartworm disease is also expensive because it requires multiple trips to the vet, a series of injections, bloodwork, x-rays, and hospitalization.